mlibrary/platform-engineering-team/we_use_consensus_to_make_decisions.md

 A -1 from any member on a proposal is a veto.
 If a proposal has an -1 votes it cannot be approved until the disapproving member has rescinded their -1.

+A -1 can be used as a way to halt "lazy consensus" approval even when the voter would otherwise approve the proposal.
+When the -1 is rescinded the "lazy consensus" clock can start again.

 Proposals can be voted on in a live meeting.
 The corresponding Slack thread should include the results of the vote.